Diamondbacks vs. Guardians Player Props Betting Odds

-Player prop betting options for Corbin Carroll, Jose Ramirez and others are available in the Arizona Diamondbacks-Cleveland Guardians matchup at Chase Field on Friday, starting at 9:40 PM ET.
+Player prop bet odds for Jose Ramirez, Corbin Carroll and others are available when the Cleveland Guardians visit the Arizona Diamondbacks at Chase Field on Saturday (at 10:10 PM ET).

 Bet on this matchup or its props with BetMGM!